hugojosefson/ubuntu-install-scripts/README.md

-# Fedora install scripts
+# Ubuntu install scripts

-_Install scripts for various things I like to install on a fresh Fedora._
+_Install scripts for various things I like to install on a fresh Ubuntu._

 They save some keystrokes :) Use the `./all-*` scripts to save even more!

-Scripts have been tested with Fedora 28.
+Scripts have been tested with Ubuntu 18.10.

 Happy (re-)installing!

 ## Easy download

-	wget -O- https://github.com/hugojosefson/ubuntu-install-scripts/archive/fedora-28.tar.gz | tar xzv
+	wget -O- https://github.com/hugojosefson/ubuntu-install-scripts/archive/ubuntu-18.10.tar.gz | tar xzv
-	cd ubuntu-install-scripts-fedora-28
+	cd ubuntu-install-scripts-ubuntu-18.10